NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 you will need to create an SSH key pair and upload it to Jetstream2 before creating your instance.
 Optional information about doing those things is available here:

-:::{{dropdown}Creating an SSH Key and uploading it to Jetstream2}
+:::{dropdown} Creating an SSH Key and uploading it to Jetstream2

-You must upload a public SSH key to Jetstream2 before creating your instance.
+You may choose to upload a public SSH key to Jetstream2 before creating your instance.
-Jetstream2 injects that public key into the instance's default user account, and you will need to provide the matching private SSH key to log in to the instance.
+Jetstream2 will inject that public key into an instance's default user account, and you will need to provide the matching private SSH key to log in to the instance.
 If you are not familiar with "SSH key pairs", you should `read about them <https://cvw.cac.cornell.edu/jetstream/keys/about-keys>`__ before continuing.